rc-kid/rckid/HARDWARE.md

 ### External Crystal

+We are using the same crystal as AtTiny3217.
+The load capacitance is 12.5 pF, which is roughly in the middle of the rangle per datasheet.
+The 22pF capacitors are used in the datasheet, but also correspond to a relatively small stray trace capacitance ([online calculator](https://ecsxtal.com/crystal-load-capacitance-calculator/?form=MG0AV3))

 > TODO the external crystal is the same as for ATTiny3217.
 Is that ok?
 Should the capacitors have different values?

 ### Output to the audio codec